swarmer/fridge/doc/index.rst

 Fridge is a persistent dict-like object useful for storing settings or any other JSON-serializable data.

-Fridge currently supports only Python 3.
+Fridge officially supports Python 3.2 and 2.7.

 Quick start